lportella/leetcode/README.md

 # leetcode
-bunch of code and wated time
+bunch of code and wasted time